AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 ## Support

-To contact Adobe Customer Care, navigate to the Support page in the [Admin Console](https://adminconsole.adobe.com/) which allows to do the following:
+To contact Adobe Customer Care, navigate to the Support page in the [Admin Console](https://adminconsole.adobe.com/) which allows you to do the following:

 - Manage your support cases (Enterprise only)
 - Create cases (Enterprise only)